olivier-le-sage/windows-kmdf-u-wire/README.md

 ### GUI ###

 A bare-bones pyQt 5 GUI is included in /app/.
-It acts as a wrapper around C code that uses IOCTL requests to communicate with the driver.
+It acts as a wrapper around C code that uses IOCTL requests to communicate with the driver interface.
 The driver must of course already be installed.

 ### Implementation ###